algolia/kubernetes-hands-on/05-pods/README.md

     image: mhausenblas/simpleservice:0.5.0
 ```

-The manifest of k8s represents a desired state.
+The manifest of Kubernetes represents a desired state.
 We do not write the steps to go to this state.
-It's k8s who will handle it for us.
+It's Kubernetes who will handle it for us.
 Let's have a look a the fields:

-* `apiVersion`: the version of the k8s API we will be using, `v1` here
+* `apiVersion`: the version of the Kubernetes API we will be using, `v1` here
 * `kind`: what resource this object represents
 * `metadata`: some metadata about this `pod`, more on it later
 * `spec`: specification of the desired behavior of this pod